 Yes, airport body scanners can see through your clothes.
 For example, backscatter scanners can even create exact outlines of a human body without clothes.

 Due to privacy reasons, legally a filter has to be applied to the images of scanned bodies.

 Illegal or concealed items underneath a person’s clothes can be detected, though.

 Illegal items wrapped by clothing inside luggage can also be detected.

 Airport scanners can detect the item’s shape regardless of how densely wrapped it is, and security personnel are trained to look out for such items.

-Modern X-ray airport scanners can detect most items easily.
-X-ray scanners detect items by contrasting them to surrounding materials.
+Modern X-ray airport scanners can detect most items easily due to the way they function by contrasting items to surrounding materials.

-What this means is that an X-ray machine cannot detect items inside a human body if they’re made of the same general chemical composition as the rest of the body.
+What this means is that if someone wanted to hide an item from an airport scanner, they would have to store the item inside their body, as an X-ray machine cannot detect items inside a human body if they’re made of the same general chemical composition as the rest of the body.

 Do Checked Bags Get Searched for Drugs?